letoram/arcan/README.md

       -DSTATIC_SQLITE3=ON -DSTATIC_OPENAL=ON -DSTATIC_FREETYPE=ON ../src
      make -j 12

-You can then test the build with:

-     ./arcan -p ../data/resources/ ../data/appl/welcome

-Which tells us to use shared resources from the ../data/resources directory, and launch an application that resides as ../data/appl/welcome.
-If this path isn't specified relative to current path (./ or ../) or absolute (/path/to), the engine will try and search in the default 'applbase'.
+his tells us to use shared scripts from the ../data/scripts directory (which implements keymaps, mouse gestures etc.), to use shared resources from the ../data/resourcrs directory and launch an application that resides at ../data/appl/welcome.

+If these paths aren't specified relative to current path (./ or ../) or absolute (/path/to) the engine will try and search in the default 'applbase'.
 This path varies with the OS, but is typically something like /usr/local/share/arcan/appl or to the current user: /path/to/home/.arcan/appl

 The 'recommended' setup is to have a .arcan folder in your user home directory with a resources and appl subdirectory.
 Symlink/bind-mount the data you want accessible into the .arcan/resources path, and have the runable appls in .arcan/appl.

+There are other, more XDG compatible, setups - with some template for a support launcher script that can be found in data/distr/launch.

 A big note about compilation is how central the 'shmif' set of libraries are.
 These are used for all external tools, but are tied to the inner workings of